 a statement of purpose (1 page).

-The highest ranked candidates will be interviewed on Skype before the final selection is made.
+The highest ranked candidates may be invited to an interview on Skype before the final selection is made.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.